temporalio/documentation/docs/server/multi-cluster.md

 | ------------- |          | ------------- |          | ------------- |
 ```

-Since run 2 appears in Cluster B first, run 1 cannot be replicated as runnable due to rule `at most one run open` (see above), thus, `zombie` workflow state is introduced.
-Zombie state indicates a workflow which cannot be actively mutated by a Cluster (assuming corresponding namespace is active in this Cluster).
-A zombie workflow can only be changed by replication task.
+Since Run 2 appears in Cluster B first, Run 1 cannot be replicated as "runnable" due to the rule `at most one Run open` (see above), thus the "zombie" Workflow Execution state is introduced.
+A "zombie" state is one in which a Workflow Execution which cannot be actively mutated by a Cluster (assuming the corresponding Namespace is active in this Cluster).
+A zombie Workflow Execution can only be changed by a replication task.

 Run 1 will be replicated similar to run 2, except run 1's workflow state will be zombie before run 1 reaches completion.

-## Workflow Task Processing
+## Workflow Task processing

-In the context of Multi-cluster Replication, workflow mutable state is an entity which tracks all pending tasks.
+In the context of Multi-cluster Replication, a Workflow Execution's mutable state is an entity which tracks all pending tasks.
-Prior to the introduction of Multi-cluster Replication, workflow history events are from a single branch, and Temporal server will only append new events to workflow history.
+Prior to the introduction of Multi-cluster Replication, Workflow Execution History entries (events) are from a single branch, and the Temporal Server will only append new entries (events) to the Workflow Execution History.

-After the introduction of Multi-cluster Replication, it is possible that a workflow can have multiple workflow history branches.
+After the introduction of Multi-cluster Replication, it is possible that a Workflow Execution can have multiple Workflow Execution History branches.
-Tasks generated according to one history branch maybe invalidated by history branch switching during conflict resolution.
+Tasks generated according to one history branch may become invalidated by switching history branches during conflict resolution.

 Example: